digital-rights/digital-rights.github.io/README.md

 # Digital Rights

 Do human rights apply on the internet?
-We beleve so!
+We believe so!

-## Learn abot your rights
+## Learn about your rights